Casualties

 2.16

 It is notable that the fraction of fatal casualties in the more intense combat (24%) is significantly greater than in the more protracted combat (17%).
+This likely reflects the higher reliance on artillery rather than small arms to wear down the enemy in extended campaigns.

-Western naval forces tended to suffer a much higher percentage of deaths among their combat casualties than did Western ground forces.
-The U.S. Navy lost 36,950 killed in action out of a total of 74,730 combat casualties in the Pacific, a figure of nearly 50%.
-Total U.S. combat casualties in the war against Japan were thus 95,660 dead or missing and another 202,610 wounded.
+Western air and naval forces tended to suffer a much higher percentage of deaths among their combat casualties than did Western ground forces.
+The U.S. Navy lost 31,157 killed in action out of a total of 62,858 combat casualties in the Pacific, a figure of nearly 50%.
+The U.S. Army Air Forces lost 15,694 dead and missing out of a total of 24,230 casualties in the Pacific, a figure of 65%.

 Japanese military casualties from 1937-1945 have been estimated at 1,834,000, of which 1,740,000 were killed or missing.
 Some 388,600 of these were incurred in China, another 210,830 in southeast Asia, and the rest in the Pacific.
-Chinese military casualties are uncertain, but the best recent estimate is about four million dead.
-In the Pacific, the British lost 5,670 dead or missing and 12,840 wounded, the Australians 1,820 dead or missing and 1370 wounded, and India 6,860 dead and 24,200 wounded.
+Of these, some 300,386 were naval fatalities, and some 334 Japanese warships were sunk during the war.

 Civilian casualties were very heavy in certain theaters of the Pacific War.
-Japan suffered 393,400 civilian deaths and another 275,000 civilians wounded.
+Japan suffered at least 393,400 civilian deaths and another 275,000 civilians wounded.
 The best recent estimate of Chinese civilian deaths, calculated from archival records, stands at 18 million.
 These dwarf the civilian casualties of the other Allies, though these were sometimes locally heavy, as at Manila.
 The war in China also produced an estimated 95 million refugees.

 Combat Fatigue.
 A significant percentage of casualties in combat were psychological casualties, as much as 30% for poorly led and poorly trained troops, such as 43 Division at New Georgia.
 A more typical figure was 5% to 10%.
 Japanese troops were not immune to combat fatigue, but because of differences in culture and military tradition, it manifested itself differently.
 Japanese troops who broke down psychologically were very likely to commit suicide, either directly (such as with their own grenades) or indirectly (such as by banzai charges into massed Allied fire.)